Kvan0005/Master-Thesis/thesis-paper/thesis.typ

 Currently, the research is focused on the environment of #link("https://github.com/yamoling/lle")[LLE] (Laser Learning Reinforcement), which is an environment created by Yannick Molinghen based on the original game.
 The environment is a 2D world, also known as a grid world, where one or more agents interact in a cooperative manner.
 The goal of each individual agent is to reach an exit point while acquiring rewards (in the form of gems) and avoiding obstacles.

 The objective of the Master's thesis is to develop a new feature in the LLE environment that was also included in the original game Oxen.
 Moreover, this feature has another objective: to add a new element to the environment that is not included in the agents learning process.
 This allows for the re-evaluation of the performance of already fine-tuned algorithms trained on the original environment and the observation of any possible bottlenecks that may arise from the addition of these new elements.
+While many AI algorithms perform well under training conditions, their ability to adapt to unfamiliar scenarios is limited.
+The central problem addressed in this thesis is:

 == Notations and Definitions
 === Notations
 #show table.cell.where(y: 0): strong